-- Students who are walking home are called to the front lobby and released together to the Crossing Guard at 2:10 pm. - Bus riders begin dismissal at 2:15 pm. - Students who ride in Day Care vehicles are released from the front lobby beginning at 2:20 pm. - Those picked up by parents are dismissed at 2:15-2:45 pm from the back-parking lot.
+- Pre-K dismissal begins at 1:45 p.m. - Students who are walking home are called to the front lobby and released together to the Crossing Guard at 2:15 pm. - Bus riders begin dismissal at 2:25 pm. - Students who ride in Day Care vehicles are released from the front lobby beginning at 2:15 pm. - Those picked up by parents are dismissed at 2:15-2:45 pm from the back parking lot.
 Because of the congestion, please drive 5mph without lingering so the line can move forward and be diligent in arriving to pick your child up at 2:30.

-Arrangements must be made with Boys & Girls Club, Prime Time, or a day care facility if your child cannot be picked up by 2:30 daily!
+Arrangements must be made with Boys & Girls Club or a day care facility if your child cannot be picked up by 2:30 daily!